 A flourishing ecosystem lies just offshore from Cabo San Lucas.
 See whales crash through the waves or observe dolphins in an ethical and eco-friendly way – avoid any operators that offer swimming with dolphins.

 These majestic giants frequent the waters near La Paz between October and April.
 Local tour operators take groups out to go snorkeling with them, watching as they feed on tiny plankton.
 The industry is regulated to give travelers a safe experience, while protecting these creatures from the impact of tourism.

-Scuba divers are drawn to the coast of Mexico, especially around the Sea of Cortez, called "the world's aquarium" for its abundant sea life.
-Los Islotes, near La Paz, is a small group of islands where curious and playful seals call the area home.
+Scuba divers and snorklers are drawn to the coast of Mexico, especially around the Sea of Cortez, called "the world's aquarium" for its abundant sea life.
+Los Islotes, near La Paz, is a small group of islands that curious and playful sea lions call home.
 The clear, warm waters make for perfect conditions to see hammerhead sharks, shipwrecks, manta rays, and turtles.
 Cabo Pulmo, a National Marine Park on the Pacific side, is colder and more dramatic, and also popular with divers.

 Bring the unique Mexican flavors found in Cabo San Lucas back to your own dinner table by taking a local cooking class.
 A number of cooking classes can be found around town, some offering private classes for six people (or less) who just want to learn with friends and family, or larger classes for those who want to mingle while they cook.
 Casa De Colores is hosted in the home of US expat Donna Jones, who uses her knowledge accumulated over 30 years of cooking in Mexico to create a private experience.